ber2/notes/Progressive LTV.md

 measure LTV per dollar
 and amount of conversions

-how much correlation there is between our LTV model and theirs
+how much correlation there is between our LTV model and theirs --> this is described by the R^2 metric of the regression model.

 report every week / twice a week, very high level

 do we need a pixel?
+YES